GalSim-developers/GalSim/README.rst

 correctly from other locations.

 A completely parallel sequence of configuration files, called ``demo1.yaml`` ...
-``demo11.yaml``, demonstrates how to make the same set of simulations using config files that are parsed by the executable ``bin/galsim``.
-(There are no corresponding .yaml files for demo12 and demo13 yet, because some of the functionality cannot yet be carried out using config files.)
+``demo13.yaml``, demonstrates how to make the same set of simulations using config files that are parsed by the executable ``bin/galsim``.

 Two other scripts in the ``examples/`` directory that may be of interest, but are not part of the GalSim tutorial series, are ``make_coadd.py``, which